aaronjanse/asciidots/readme.md

 -a [delay]        Step the program automatically, using the specified delay in seconds.
 Decimal numbers are permitted, and so is 0.

 -w                Run the program without using ncurses.
 This can fix problems related to Windows.

+-l [line-count]   When not in compatibility mode, reserve the specified number of the lines for displaying the program
 ```

 This is how one might debug a program for 300 cycles while running it automatically: